 Which credit score should you follow?

-Again, there is no single answer.
 A credit score is a measure of the risk factor involved in lending to you - in other words, your creditworthiness.
-Typically, if you have a good score in one bureau, it is quite likely to be good in other bureaus as well, so you can choose to follow a credit score from any bureau.
+Typically, if you have a good score in one bureau, it is quite likely to be good in other bureaus as well, so you can choose to follow or track your credit score from any bureau.

 To recap, these are the common reasons why your credit score varies across credit bureaus: